shipgirlproject/Haruna/README.md

 ## How to use this?
 `1.
 Clone this Repo`

 `2.
-Put it on a folder separated from your bot or along side your bot (If you have a server, If not then cloning it to a hosting like glitch wil do, skip this step if thats the case)`
+Put it on a folder separated from your bot or along side your bot (If you have a server, If not then cloning it to a hosting like glitch will do, skip this step if thats the case)`

 `3.
 Copy and modify the example code ABOVE as you see fit for starting the api`